xta0/xta0.me/_posts/2025-01-30-GenAI-Stable-Diffusion-Fine-Tune-1.md

 - **Faster iterations**.
 LoRA enables rapid iterations, making it easier to experiment with different fine-tuning tasks and adapt models quickly.

 - **Improved transfer learning**.
-LoRA enhances the effectiveness of transfer learning, as models with LoRA adapters can be fine-tuned with fewer data.
-This is particularly valuable in situations where labeled data are scarce.
+LoRA enhances the effectiveness of transfer learning, as models with LoRA adapters can be fine-tuned with less data.
+This is particularly valuable in situations where labeled data is scarce.

 ## LoRA in Practice